 Of all the food in the world, there’s one particular cuisine revving the taste buds of the world’s cutting edge top chefs—the food of South Korea.
 Taking the culinary world by storm, South Korean food dishes and Korean recipes are swaggering in with bold, sharp flavors and vibrant presentations.
-Even Anthony Bourdain has a Korean barbecue date night with his wife.
+Even the great Anthony Bourdain once had a Korean barbecue date night with his wife.

 By now, Korean kimchi and Korean bulgogi are pretty much household Korean food names.
 Heck, even my mother has a Korean BBQ recipe she pulls out for parties.
 But what about the other food of Korea, in all its beautiful multi-faceted variety?
-In our time teaching English abroad on Jeju, Korea, we’ve learned of some popular Korean dishes such as jeon (savory pancake) and kimchi jjigae (kimchi stew), as well as odeng (fishcake), tteokbokki (spicy rice cake), and kimbap (seaweed roll).
+In our time teaching English abroad on Jeju, Korea, we’ve learned of some popular Korean dishes such as jeon (savory pancake) and kimchi jjigae (kimchi stew), as well as odeng (fishcake), tteokbokki (spicy rice cake), and kimbap (seaweed roll)—in fact, we’ve learned you can even take a Kimchi Making & Tteokbokki Cooking Class.
 But there’s a ton more South Korean food dishes you may not have heard of before.
 We’ve asked a few of our fellow South Korea travel blogger friends to make a top South Korean food list of all the essential dishes you must try, beyond kimchi.
 From the infamous live octopus of sannakji, to the ubiquitous Korean bibimbap, here are the South Korean food dishes you shouldn’t leave South Korea without trying!

 Our South Korean food list will allow you to join the world’s top upcoming chefs in the excitement for the flavors of Korean food recipes.
 We’ll help you learn about the best Korean dishes you must try during a visit to South Korea, or even a local jaunt at your neighborhood Korean restaurant!
 So go ahead, pull up a chair and plan out your next Korean cuisine plan of attack at the Korean buffet.
 Your tummy won’t regret it.